Moyosof/simple_shell/README.md

 # ALX low level programming group project
-Project to be done in teams of 2 people Your team:
+Project to be done by:

 Shittu Moyo
 Dawodu Sophia